Heritage Statements for Planning

 What you can include

 - Reference to the Character Appraisal & Management Plan (C.A.M.P.) and/or any of the information we provide online.

 - Discuss any impact there may be on the area as a whole, e.g. parking.

-- Try to imagine what objections there may be, either from neighbours or planning department, and make an argument which addresses any such concerns.
+- Try to imagine what objections there may be, either from neighbours or the planning department, and make an argument which addresses any such concerns.

 - Look at previous successful applications to understand further how such a statement may have helped approval.
 Architects’ plans may be a necessary part of the application, but by their very nature are technical and so cannot always fully convey how it will look in real life.